adrahon/vagrant-kvm/README.md

 * Only works with private networking for now
 * Requires "libvirt" group membership to run vagrant (Debian/Ubuntu only)
 * Requires backporting qemu and libvirt from experimental (Debian) or raring (Ubuntu)
+* Use qcow2 backing image in default, that make boot speed up.

 ## Usage